 “I love it.
-It really helped me working with skin, touch, imagining all “inside,” feeling the bones, the calm that is there.
+It really helped me, working with skin, touch, imagining all “inside,” feeling the bones, the calm that is there.
 Wow.
-It help my mind to calm, to access breathing.
+It helps my mind to calm, to access breathing.
 I can turn my head and eyes easily, I noticed sadness coming – flashes going through my body.
-It was harder to transfer this to throat and down to belly – it seems like my mind would love to do it, but body needs time.
+It was harder to transfer this to the throat and down to the belly – it seems like my mind would love to do it, but the body needs time.
 And now I noticed tears in my eyes and hearing my body saying thank you, please stay here.
 Give me more of this attention and intention.
 Thank you.”
 Anja W,

 * * *